-On March 4, 2015, B·R·A·H·M·S GmbH, part of Thermo Fisher Scientific, submitted a request for De Novo classification of the B·R·A·H·M·S PCT sensitive KRYPTOR.
-FDA reviewed the request in order to classify the device under the criteria for classification set forth in section 513(a)(1) of the FD&C Act.
+On January 3, 2013, bioMérieux, Inc. submitted a request for De Novo classification of the Vitek® MS. FDA reviewed the request in order to classify the device under the criteria for classification set forth in section 513(a)(1) of the FD&C Act.
 We classify devices into class II if general controls by themselves are insufficient to provide reasonable assurance of safety and effectiveness, but there is sufficient information to establish special controls that, in combination with the general controls, provide reasonable assurance of the safety and effectiveness of the device for its intended use (see 21 U.S.C.
 360c(a)(1)(B)).
 After review of the information submitted in the request, we determined that the device can be classified into class II with the establishment of special controls.
 FDA has determined that these special controls, in addition to general controls, will provide reasonable assurance of the safety and effectiveness of the device.

-Therefore, on February 20, 2016, FDA issued an order to the requestor classifying the device into class II.
-FDA is codifying the classification of the device by adding 21 CFR 866.3215.
-We have named the generic type of device, device to detect and measure nonmicrobial analyte(s) in human clinical specimens to aid in assessment of patients with suspected sepsis, and it is identified as an in vitro device intended for the detection and qualitative and/or quantitative measurement of one or more non-microbial analytes in human clinical specimens to aid in the assessment of patients with suspected sepsis when used in conjunction with clinical signs and symptoms and other clinical and laboratory findings.
+Therefore, on August 21, 2013, FDA issued an order to the requestor classifying the device into class II.
+FDA is codifying the classification of the device by adding 21 CFR 866.3361.
+We have named the generic type of device mass spectrometer system for clinical use for the identification of microorganisms, and it is identified as a qualitative in vitro diagnostic device intended for the identification of microorganisms cultured from human specimens.
+The device is comprised of an ionization source, a mass analyzer, and a spectral database.
+The device is indicated for use in conjunction with other clinical and laboratory findings to aid in the diagnosis of bacterial and fungal infections.

 FDA has identified the following risks to health associated specifically with this type of device and the measures required to mitigate these risks in table 1.